Riding areaSun Mountain

-The first couple miles wind through flat, forested terrain followed by a 3 mile climb (8% average) to a ridge summit and commanding overlook of the Winthrop and the Methow Valley.
-Largely consisting of cattle trails, the trail surface is mostly dirt, with a few rocky and ledge sections, including low drops and hops.
+The first couple miles wind through flat, forested terrain followed by a pretty steady 3-mile climb (8% average) to a ridge summit and commanding overlook of the Winthrop and the Methow Valley.
+Largely consisting of cattle trails, the trail surface is mostly dirt, with a few rocky and short ledge sections, including low drops and hops.

 The next section (1.5 miles) continues to traverse the ridge at more moderate grades and is largely forested.
 It takes you to a scenic overlook that affords dramatic views of the Cascades and Mazama to the west, Rendezvous Basin and surrounding mountains to the north, and Winthrop/Sun Mountain Resort to the east.